go-swagger/go-swagger/README.md

 To generate a server for a swagger spec document:

 		swagger generate server [-f ./swagger.json] [--principal [principal-name]] [--with-ui]

+To generate a swagger spec document for a go application:

+    swagger generate spec -o ./swagger.json

 There are several other sub commands available for the generate command